-The Mawangdui Han Tombs stand out among the city's many must-see attractions.
-They contain the mummified remains of a woman from the Western Han Dynasty.
+The Mawangdui Han Tombs stand out among the city's many must-see attractions, and contain the mummified remains of a woman from the Western Han Dynasty.
 Added to this, the Hunan Provincial Museum has more than 110,000 artefacts, ranging from the Neolithic Age to the Qing Dynasty, as well as more objects from the tombs themselves.

 Historical significance aside, Changsha is modern and vibrant, thanks largely to a rebuilding period after the Sino-Japanese War and a widespread fire in 1938.
-It's also known as a 'garden city', following the influence of a green programme begun to better the environment and its dynamics with urban areas.
+It's also known as a garden city, following the results of a green programme to better the environment and its dynamics with urban areas.
 Magnolias and blossoms spring up throughout the region.
 That said, the city still has a buzzing commercial district, with dozens of high rises and financial centres.

 For visitors looking to relax in nature, the Mount Dawei National Forest Park offers clear waterfalls, running streams and mountaintop lakes.
-Huan Martyr's Park is another option.
-The pleasant lake is dedicated to those who passed away creating the communist government.
-Thrill seekers will love bungee jumping at the Window of the World.
+Huan Martyr's Park is another option, with the pleasant lake dedicated to those who passed away in the struggle to create the communist government.
+Thrill seekers, on the other hand, will love bungee jumping at the Window of the World.

 Become our Changsha Travel Expert

 We are looking for contributors for our Changsha travel guide.
 If you are a local, a regular traveller to Changsha or a travel professional with time to contribute and answer occasional forum questions, please contact us.